COUNSELING PSYCHOLOGY DOCTORAL PROGRAM

 Populations served by counseling psychologists include people of all ages and cultural backgrounds.
 Examples include late adolescents or adults with career/educational concerns and children or adults facing severe personal difficulties.
 Counseling psychologists also consult with organizations seeking to enhance their effectiveness or the well-being of their members.

 Counseling psychologists adhere to the standards and ethics established by the American Psychological Association.
+Clicking this link will take you to the APA site where the ethical principles of psychologists and code of conduct may be reviewed.

 The WVU program follows a training approach that L. T. Hoshmand and D. E. Polkinghorne in 1992 called the “Practitioner-Scholar Model.”
 They stated that “psychological science as a human practice and psychological practice as a human science inform each other.”